![]() |

 PREFACE

 There are many types of emergencies that may result in the implementation of this plan.
-These include natural and manmade events.
+These include natural and humankind events.
 Specific examples are described below.
 Since an emergency often occurs suddenly and without warning, these procedures are designed to be flexible in order to accommodate response contingencies of varying magnitude.

-DISASTER: Any event or incident that has occurred and has seriously impaired or halted the operations of the College.
+DISASTER: Any event or incident that has occurred and has seriously impaired or halted the operations of the University.
 In rare cases, mass personnel casualties and severe property damage may be sustained.
 A coordinated effort of all campus-wide resources is required to effectively control the situation.
 Outside emergency services will be essential.
-In all cases of disaster, an Emergency Control Center will be activated, and will be manned by College administrators to assure the emergency plans are properly implemented.
+In all cases of disaster, an Emergency Control Center will be activated, and will be manned by University administrators to assure the emergency plans are properly implemented.

-The College Emergency Response Plan is based on a realistic approach to the kinds of problems likely to be encountered on the campus during an emergency or disaster.
+The University Emergency Response Plan is based on a realistic approach to the kinds of problems likely to be encountered on the campus during an emergency or disaster.
 The plan is based on the following assumptions:

 DECLARATION OF CAMPUS STATE OF EMERGENCY